 <link rel="pgpkey" href="/files/key.asc">

-The wiki should present an interface describing the request being made.
+If not using a site's delegated auth endpoint, the relmeauth service or other service should present an interface describing the request being made.
 It must indicate:

 - The name of the site making the request